In this article, we will discuss some of the health benefits of mushrooms.

-As mentioned in this article, the consumption of mushrooms has been associated with many long-term health benefits.
+As mentioned in this article, eating mushrooms have been associated with many long-term health benefits.

-With so many varieties and with each one having their unique texture and flavor, mushrooms could improve the variety and nutrition in our diet.
+With so many varieties and with each one having its unique texture and flavor, mushrooms could improve the variety and nutrition in our diet.

 The key is to be creative.
 Many people have also found that they enjoy burgers that use mushrooms as a meat extender.

-We hope you try including mushrooms in your diet by trying new varieties or cooking them in different ways, to enjoy the numerous health benefits of mushrooms.
+We hope you try including mushrooms in your diet by trying new varieties or cooking them in different ways.